philokev/node-red-contrib-scx-ibmiotapp/README.md

 1. On selecting the API Key, API Key and API Token options are made available
 2. The API Key and Token can be shared across multiple nodes

+**Supported formats**

+1. JSON,
+2. buffer,
+3. number
+4. String
+5. boolean and Other types.

+**JSON**

+When the format is specified as json, one can send the JSON object or the Stringify version of the JSON object using the App Out Node.
+Upon receiving from the Watson IoT Platform, the App In Node parses and sends the JSON object to the output.

+**Buffer**

+The buffer should be sent as is without doing any conversion.
+Upon receiving it, the App In Node forwards the buffer as is without any conversion.

+**Other types**

+Similar to buffer, the IoT App Out Node sends the payload as is in the case of number, string, boolean and other types.
+Upon receiving them, the App In Node forwards the values as Strings.

 Note
 -------